sguox002/leetcode/leetcode-all.md

 insert: dp[i,j-1]+1
 delete: dp[i-1,j]+1
 ->>
-<<-161.
-One Edit Distance
-insert exactly one char into s and get t. del exactly one char from s and get t. replace one char in s and get t.
-- the length shall differ <=1.
-- swap s and t if s is shorter than t. (no dp)
-->>

 <<-583.
 Delete operation for two strings
 min deletions to make two strings equal.
 You can delete either strings.